LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 division), ``//`` (truncating division) and ``&`` (modulo).

-The usual boolean operators ``not``, ``and`` and ``or`` are supported. ``and`` and ``or`` work like in Python, i.e. they short-circuit, i.e. if they result is clear from the first operand the seconds won't be evaluated, Furthermore they always return one of the operands).
+The usual boolean operators ``not``, ``and`` and ``or`` are supported. ``and`` and ``or`` work like in Python, i.e. they short-circuit, i.e. if their result is clear from the first operand the seconds won't be evaluated.
+Furthermore they always return one of the operands.
 For example, the following code will output the ``data.title`` object if it's true, else ``data.id`` will be output::

 	<?print xmlescape(data.title or data.id)?>